Vase Sometsuke Sansui Landscape | The first-generation head of the Shinemon Kiln [146185]

 -----------------------

-This work was created by the late Shinichiro Baba, the first-generation Shinemon and founder of the Shinemon Kiln?one of the most distinguished kilns representing Arita ware.
-It is a small vase boldly adorned with a *sansui* (landscape) painting in *sometsuke* (blue-and-white underglaze).
-The vase’s compact form embodies the essence of Japanese aesthetics?tranquility, refinement, and *wabi-sabi*.
+This work was created by the late Shinichiro Baba, the first-generation founder of the Shinemon Kiln, one of the most renowned kilns representing Arita ware.
+On a small vase, he boldly painted a landscape (sansui) scene in traditional blue-and-white (sometsuke).
+The moderate size of the vessel, neither too large nor too small, allows it to embody quintessential Japanese aesthetics—quietude, dignity, and the beauty of wabi-sabi.

 [Potter Profile]